entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  35. Skull roof and thoracic armour articulation: articulation medial (0); articulation laterally displaced (1).
 >  Goujet (1984); Carr and Hlavin (2010), Character 90; Rücklin *et al*.
 (2015), Character 90; Zhu Y *et al*.
 (2016), Character 90; Dupret *et al*.
 (2009, 2017), Character 41; Jobbins *et al*.
 (2022, 2024), Character 90; Xue *et al*. (submitted), Character 35.

-> add condition:  close to posterolateral corner of the skull roof (2).

 > - The coding of the new Xitun actinolepid is ?.

  36. Length ratio (r1 = c/b; representing the position of the posterolateral corner of the skull roof, measured as the ratio of posterior sensory line junction–fossa distance (c) divided by the anterior sensory line junction–fossa distance (b): r1 < 0.45 (0); 0.45 =< r1 =< 0.58 (1); r1 > 0.58 (2).